opendocsg/slw-judgments-backfill/2014_SGHC_112/report.md

 **Choo Han Teck J:**

 1       This case concerns costs.
 Parties appeared before me in 2013.
-In my judgment, dated 13 November 2013 ( _BMG v BMH_ [2013] SGHC 244), I stated (at [10]) that I would hear submissions on costs at a later date if parties were unable to agree.
+In my judgment, dated 13 November 2013 ( _BMG v BMH_ <span class="citation">[2013] SGHC 244</span>), I stated (at [10]) that I would hear submissions on costs at a later date if parties were unable to agree.
 As is evident, no agreement was reached.

 2       Before me, counsel for the plaintiff/wife, Mr Yim, argued that the plaintiff should be entitled to costs plus disbursements, in the following manner: